Donate

 Addressing Flooding & Water Quality Together

-The Watershed Conference is an opportunity for learning, brainstorming, discussing, and planning solutions to the problems faced by New Jersey’s watersheds.
-We will focus on the updates to the Municipal Separate Storm Sewer System (MS4) permit, regional solutions to address polluted stormwater runoff and flooding, environmental justice, and the need for community-wide action.
-Learn alongside municipal representatives, engineers, environmental professionals, watershed advocates, business leaders, and community members through roundtable discussions, hands-on sessions, and networking.
+The event was an opportunity for learning, brainstorming, discussing, and planning solutions to the problems faced by New Jersey’s watersheds.
+We focused on the updates to the Municipal Separate Storm Sewer System (MS4) permit, regional solutions to address polluted stormwater runoff and flooding, environmental justice, and the need for community-wide action.
+Municipal representatives, engineers, environmental professionals, watershed advocates, business leaders, and community members participated together in roundtable discussions, hands-on sessions, and networking.

-The conference will be organized into three tracks based on different audiences and stakeholders of MS4 at the local level.
-Learn more about MS4, our confirmed sessions, and other important details below.
+The conference was organized into three tracks based on different audiences and stakeholders of MS4 at the local level.
+Learn more about MS4, the sessions, and other important details below.

 Introduction to MS4